rl-institut/multi-vector-simulator/docs/Overview.rst

 Implemented Tests
 #################

+Unit tests and integration tests are gauged by using test coverage measurement.
+The MVS covers so far 80% of the modules and sub-modules as seen in the next figure.

 The following table lists the implemented benchmark tests which cover several features of the MVS.

 .. list-table:: Benchmark Tests